For the uninitiated homeowner, the term Condensate Drain furnace Pan may seem foreign and too technical.

 Like the primary condensate drain pan, the secondary unit also has its drain line.
 This line usually goes through the window where the water it collected flows through.
 Since the end of the drain line is visible, homeowners get a clue if the primary condensate drain pan or line is compromised or malfunctioning.
 Whenever water flows from the secondary line, it is time to call an HVAC pro to resolve the issue.

-Can the condensate drain pan get damaged?
+Can the pan get damaged?

 Even if the condensate drain pan seems simplistic, it can also incur its share of damage.
 There are times that it can fail, and this usually happens in aged furnaces and air conditioning systems where the drain pan is made of metal.
 Metal usually corrodes because of rust, and so in this aspect, it can easily fail.